 A payment processor handles the behind-the-scenes backend logistics of payment and financial transactions.
 In short, it is the layer embedded into an enterprises software solution.
 This layer delivers the "service" of communicating, relaying, and handling payment information.
 The payment processing partner handles the entire payment transaction process, including PCI and KYC compliance.
 Additionally, they often provide other value-add services.

-The key takeaway: Payment gateways only approve or decline transactions, whereas Payment processors oversee the entire transaction process.
-For this reason, choosing a provider that is both gateway and direct integration offers the expertise to create a payment solution that protects, manages and grows business built on the merchant’s goals.
+The key takeaway: Payment gateways approve or decline transactions, whereas payment processors oversee the entire transaction process.
+For this reason, choosing a provider that is both gateway and direct integration offers the expertise to create a payment solution that protects, manages and grows business built on the merchant's goals.

 There are no two ways about it; customers expect a fast, easy, and efficient payment experience.
 In 2020, we saw a 48% increase in online transfers.
 As a result, the demand for global payment processing solutions is growing undisputably.
 Customers want to pay and get paid on a dime in their choice of payment.

 Enter in the payment processor.
 Increase total addressable market and accommodate more customers by offering safer and easier ways to pay.

 Loans Canada said it best; we call them payment processing partners for a reason.
 And with that in mind, the relationship should benefit both.
 Determine your business goals and consider the best option for your business.
 And then determine if the payment processor has the capacity for the following six considerations.